ddmitov/perl-executing-browser/doc/SETTINGS.md

   'Are you sure you want to close the window?';
 ```

-* ``autoStartScripts``
+* **autoStartScripts**
-  These are Perl scripts that are started immediately after a local page is loaded.
+  ``Array`` for Perl scripts that are started immediately after a local page is loaded.

-* ``closeConfirmation``
+* **closeConfirmation**
-  This text is displayed when the close button is pressed, but unsaved data in local HTML forms is detected.
+  ``String`` for text, which is displayed when the close button is pressed, but unsaved data in local HTML forms is detected.
 If no warning text is found, PEB exits immediately.

 ## Perl Scripts API
 Every Perl script run by PEB is called by clicking a link or submitting a form to a pseudo filename composed of the name of the JavaScript object with the settings of the Perl script and a ``.settings`` extension.